bgeneto/php-frameworks-bench/README.md

 ## Customization:

-You can customize the benchmark by modifying the following files:
+You can customize the benchmark by modifying the following files (not available yet):

 - `benchmarks.php`: Define the PHP code to be benchmarked.
 - `configuration.json`: Configure the benchmark settings like iterations, concurrency, and frameworks.